-If you are registered as Sight Impaired or Severe Sight Impaired it may mean that you have extra costs than you otherwise would have.
-For example, some equipment that may help you is expensive or you may need to use taxis on a regular basis to get around safely.
-You may need to pay someone to do your gardening or help in the home with cleaning etc.
+If you are registered as sight impaired or severe sight impaired it may mean that you have extra costs that you otherwise wouldn’t have had.
+For example, the cost of specialist equipment, or regular taxi journeys required to get around.
+You may need to pay someone to do your gardening or help in the home with cleaning.

 Our Independent Living Advisors can bring a form with them to your own home and guide you through the process and help you to apply.
 If necessary they can support people before a tribunal should any application be unsuccessful in the first instance.